 Instead of objecting, you can give the Auditor General information that is relevant to their responsibilities.
 For example, you can simply tell the Auditor General if you think that something is wrong with the accounts or about waste and inefficiency in the way the council runs its services.
 You do not have to follow any set time limits or procedures.
-The Auditor General does not have to give you a detailed report of their investigation into the issues you have raised, but they will usually tell you the general outcome.
+The Auditor General does not have to give you a detailed report of the outcome of his audit